New Acquisitions in 2025

 PHOTO CREDITS:

-Photo top: David Patchen, Aqua Glow Eclipse, 2023 – Photo: David Patchen
+Photo top: David Patchen, Aqua Glow Ellipse, 2023 – Photo: David Patchen

 Photos from left:

-David Patchen, Aqua Glow Eclipse, 2023 – Photo: David Patchen
+David Patchen, Aqua Glow Ellipse, 2023 – Photo: David Patchen

 Christina Bothwell, Sometimes I Dream the Strangest Things, 2021 – Photo: Robert Bender